 What does this show?
-Our statement of comprehensive income includes other income and costs that are not included in the consolidated income statement on the previous page.
+Our statement of comprehensive income includes other income and costs that are not included in the consolidated income statement.
 These are usually revaluations of property, pension schemes and some of our financial investments.

-26 weeks ended 3 July 2021 (unaudited) 26 weeks ended 4 July 2020 (unaudited & restated) 52 weeks ended 2 January 2021 (audited) Notes £m £m £m Profit for the period 47 10 77 Items that will never be reclassified to the income statement: Remeasurement (losses) / gains on employee pension schemes 7 (95) 133 (83) Related tax on items above 5 (17) (40) - (112) 93 (83) Items that are or may be reclassified to the income statement: Gains less losses on fair value of insurance assets - 4 6 Fair value losses on insurance assets transferred to the income statement - - (2) Fair value losses on insurance assets transferred to the income statement on disposal of subsidiary - (18) Related tax on items above 5 - (1) 3 - 3 (11) Other comprehensive (loss) / income for the period net of tax (112) 96 (94) Total comprehensive (loss) / income for the period (all attributable to members of the Society) (65) 106 (17)
+26 weeks ended 26 weeks ended 52 weeks ended

+3 July 2021 4 July 2020 2 January 202

+(unaudited) (unaudited (audited

+& restated)

+Notes £m £m £n

+Profit for the period 47 10 7

+Items that will never be reclassified to the income statement:

+Remeasurement (losses) / gains on employee pension schemes 7 (95) 133 (83

+Related tax on items above 5 (17) (40)

+(112) 93 (83

+Items that are or may be reclassified to the income statement:

+Gains less losses on fair value of insurance assets - 4

+Fair value losses on insurance assets transferred to the income statement t - - (2

+Fair value losses on insurance assets transferred to the income statement disposal of subsidiary t on - - (18

+Related tax on items above 5 - (1)

+- 3 (11

+Other comprehensive (loss) / income for the period net of tax (112) 96 (94

+Total comprehensive (loss) / income for the period (all attributable to members of the Society) (65) 106 (17

-The accompanying notes on pages 47 - 65 form an integral part of these financial statements.
+The accompanying notes form an integral part of these financial statements.